 1. What would you consider to be your main specialty?

-Honestly, my specialty is combining the logistics of planning with design, it’s why I don’t offer just one service over another.
-The logistics are key in making sure the design is pulled together without a hitch – making sure the tent is large enough to hold X number of farm tables and cross back chairs, but also an emergency exit for large crowds and space for your caterers to get through to keep dinner service running smoothly.
+I’d say combining the logistics of planning with design, it’s why I don’t offer just one service over another.
+The logistics are key in making sure the design is pulled together without a hitch – making sure your tent is large enough to hold X number of tables and chairs, but also an emergency exit for large crowds and space for your caterers to get through to keep dinner service running smoothly.
 Making sure we have backup generators should the power go out, making sure we have a plan B for every plan C. One thing all of my clients say is that I am prepared but I am also one of the most laid back people you will ever meet – it’s important for me to make my clients feel at ease but also, set the tone for the rest of the vendors.
 If your wedding planner is running around frantically throughout the event, that energy can be contagious and makes the rest of the crowd feel anxious.
-I’ve dealt with moving alligators, relocating 150 guests after a 6.2 earthquake just days before a wedding, losing power on top of a mountain in Napa and bringing in backup generators – and not a single guest would know this happened unless they heard about it afterwards.
+I’ve dealt with moving alligators, relocating 150 guests after a 6.2 earthquake just days before a wedding, losing power on top of a mountain in Napa and bringing in backup generators, dealing with the elements on a beach for a wedding on a remote island – and not a single guest would know this happened unless they heard about it afterwards.
 That’s really important to me!
 I always tell people this but it truly does takes a lot to knock me over!

 2. What is the difference between a designer & stylist?

 I offer both services but at different stages.
 I’m sure there are many definitions out there but to me, a designer is one who pulls together the overall event aesthetic through the linens, rentals, florals and overall layout.
-As a designer, I am in charge of translating your vision, personality and style into the overall look and feel of the event through a design plan, rental orders, and a very detailed layout plan which I will provide to all of your vendors to ensure everyone is on the same page.
+As a designer, I am in charge of translating your vision, personality and style into the overall look and feel of the event through your custom design blueprint plan, rental orders, and a very detailed layout plan which I will provide to all of your vendors to ensure everyone is on the same page.
 A stylist is one who pulls together the design on the day-of.
-As a stylist, I am making sure your tablescapes are perfect before the guests arrive, making sure the place settings are correct, knives are facing the right way, place cards are perfectly centered to the plates, etc. The stylist takes the design plan and implements it on the wedding day, making sure everything is picture perfect and not only ready for your guest arrival but also your photographer to capture everything as we’d planned.
+My team has several stylists on board for the day-of, to make sure your tablescapes are perfect before the guests arrive, place settings are correct, knives are facing the right way, place cards are perfectly centered to the plates, and our design blueprint is followed to a T down to each last vignette.
+The stylist takes the design plan and implements it on the wedding day, making sure everything is picture perfect and not only ready for your guest arrival but also your photographer to capture everything as we’d planned.

 We can have as many meetings as you’d like – this is something you’d voice through the initial questionnaire and we would discuss during our kickoff meeting – some clients prefer to have a bi-weekly call (in the beginning this makes sense, but once some of the larger items are checked off we don’t need to speak as often, during the “lull” phase in between).
-The reason I only take on 4 weddings per year is so I don’t have to tell my clients how many meetings they are allotted – it is all dependent on your preference.
+Even in the lull, though, my clients are always in the loop as to where we are in the planning process and what’s next through our checklist management and my weekly recap emails.
+The reason I only take on 3 weddings per year is so I don’t have to tell my clients how many meetings they are allotted – it is all dependent on your preference.
 Skype is always a great option to supplement the in-person meetings, too.
 I am very flexible based on my clients needs and look forward to our time together, but also want to make the most of this time.

 4. Are you experienced with destination events?

 Literally 99% of my clients are planning from afar, so I have a great deal of experience working with clients who are not in my region.
-I would say 75% of my weddings are destination, whether US or abroad, so I think this is one of my specialties.
-My biggest priority, though, is making you feel as though you are as involved (or not) as you want to be, and you don’t feel like you’re missing out on the fun “to-do’s” – like the menu tastings, linen choices, etc. My home base is in Atlanta (we just moved here from San Francisco in 2014) and road trips are pretty much how I manage my business regularly, whether driving to surrounding southern cities or flying to my client’s wedding destination.
-I have satellite offices in New England and Napa Valley to maintain a presence for my clients in those areas and my location here in Atlanta serves the southeast well with most locations just a drive away and easily accessible.
+I would say 95% of my weddings are destination, whether across the US or abroad.
+My biggest priority, though, is making you feel as though you are as involved (or not) as you want to be, and you don’t feel like you’re missing out on the fun “to-do’s” – like the menu tastings, linen choices, etc. By only taking on up to three weddings per year, I am able to be in-person for the pivotal meetings, and hop on a plane at last minute’s notice.

-5. Do you provide assistance in coming up with the colors, theme, or bridal party attire?
+5. Do you provide assistance with developing the color scheme or ideas on attire?